DouerGan/micropython_EasyGPS_forESP32/README.md

 # micropython_EasyGPS
-##Summarize/<br>
+## Summarize<br>
-Using the original micropython_microGPS module, the initialization enable and UART are encapsulated together for easy adaptation/<br>
+Using the original micropython_microGPS module, the initialization enable and UART are encapsulated together for easy adaptation<br>
-Use self.on() before you use them.(You can place a PMOS in the VCC of the GPS module to switch on and off)/<br>
+Use self.on() before you use them.(You can place a PMOS in the VCC of the GPS module to switch on and off)<br>
-##Supported hardware design/<br>
+## Supported hardware design<br>